Skip to Main Content

 Mutual of Omaha offers several types of life insurance, including term, whole and universal life.
 Guaranteed issue policies are available, which could make finding life insurance coverage easier for those with advanced diabetes.
 Mutual of Omaha offers coverage throughout the country and has offices in 46 states, which could make it an appealing choice for those looking to manage a policy in person.

-Both term and whole life policies are available from Prudential, the fifth-largest U.S. life/annuity insurer according to the Insurance Information Institute (Triple-I).
+Both term and permanent life policies are available from Prudential, the sixth-largest U.S. life/annuity insurer according to the Insurance Information Institute (Triple-I).
 The company also offers numerous digital life insurance resources.
-Prudential requires medical underwriting, so it may not be a viable option for those with more advanced diabetes, but could be a good fit for those whose diabetes is less severe.
+Prudential does not appear to offer a guaranteed issue product so if you are looking for guaranteed approval you may need to look elsewhere.

 Will my existing policy be canceled if I am diagnosed with diabetes?